JellkaGamez/HellScript/readme.md

 ---

-## **Features**
-✅ **Completely impractical**—any attempt to use it seriously will result in your computer catching fire.
-✅ Every file must start with `Sanity.Sacrifice()`, or the compiler refuses to work and calls you "mentally stable."
-✅ Uses `HelpMe` instead of `var` for variable declarations.
-✅ Brackets are replaced with `€` (opening) and `¥` (closing).
-✅ No semicolons.
-Instead, every line **must** end with the Base64 encoding of `"Go to therapy."`
-✅ Logical operators are replaced with `"MentalBreakdown"`, `"Gaslight"`, and `"Gatekeep"`.
-✅ Memory is manually freed with `"OfferToCthulhu"`.
-✅ Loops use `"WhyAmIStillDoingThis"` instead of `for` or `while`.
-✅ Multithreading is done using `"SummonDemon"`, but if you spawn too many threads, the compiler starts playing Ohio memes at full volume.
-✅ **The entire Bee Movie script must be included in hex format.** This is not a joke.
-✅ **If you make a single syntax error, a deep-fried Thomas the Tank Engine theme will play at full volume.**
+✅ **If you make a single syntax error, a distorted version of Elevator Music by Kevin McLeod will play at full volume.**

 ---